 I have been developing the Dimensions of Observable Growth for more than ten years (at my own expense, and without compensation) starting when my own two children were in school in Colorado in the early 2000's.
 The strong (and still intensifying) U.S. push for "data driven" decision making in classrooms prompted me to find a … Continue reading the DOG: From where? and For what?

-The above image is a screen capture from CASEL's Assessment Work Group page.
-(The Collaborative for Academic, Social, and Emotional Learning - CASEL).
-Specifically, it's the list of criteria for participation in the second round of an Assessment Design Challenge that could, in theory, yield a rich primal soup of diverse new perspectives, ingredients, and methods … Continue reading Ed Reform without disruption.
+The image is a capture from the Assessment Work Group page of the Collaborative for Academic, Social, and Emotional Learning (CASEL).
+It's the list of criteria for participation in the 2nd round of an Assessment Design Challenge that could, one imagines, yield a rich, primal soup of diverse new perspectives, ingredients, tools, and methods of … Continue reading Ed Reform without disruption.
 Hm.

 Lay an egg … Lay an egg … Lay an egg … I don't know if David Shrigley had schools in mind when he drew this image, but it's a perfect picture of how it must feel to be a school child in America.
 (For that matter, what it feels like to be a teacher … Continue reading The Productivity Problem